Reserve your spot for wheel throwing

 You’ll not make a teapot or a prize winning vase the first time, but you’ll have fun, learn something and probably end up with something that’ll bring you joy.Click to learn more about wheel throwing

 Bring a friend and come make something special on the pottery wheel.
-You’ll make three things each, and the best one(s) will be baked.
+You’ll make two things each, and the best one(s) will be baked.
 You can come back to paint your creations after baking or enjoy them the way they are.

 Kinda, but it will be quite a bit more difficult as you have to use the knuckles more than the fingertips.
 It’s kinda possible, but we do not recommend it.
 We can’t do refunds or compensation if it doesn’t work out for you, sorry.